 Entropion is a condition where your drooping lower eyelid turns in on itself.
 It’s most often caused by aging, although eye infections and scarring on your lower eyelid also increase your risk.
 Entropion causes your eyelashes to rub against your eye, causing irritation.
 You can also experience eye dryness, redness, and sensitivity to light and wind.
 If left untreated, entropion could lead to infection of the cornea.

-Dr. Cahan usually performs eyelid surgery as an outpatient procedure using a local anesthetic.
+Dr. Cahan performs eyelid surgery as an outpatient procedure in his office using a local anesthetic.
 He checks your vision and takes photos of your eyes before starting the procedure.

 Call or schedule a consultation online today to find out if eyelid surgery is right for you.